-In the Basic ATS Message Service, only the IPM content-type is supported.
-Thus edi-messaging (35) content type messages are rejected by an AFTN/AMHS Gateway.
+In the Basic ATS Message Service, only the IPM content-type (interpersonal-messaging-1984 or interpersonalmessaging-1988) is supported.
+Thus messages of any other built-in content-type, either unidentified (0), edimessaging (35), or voice-messaging (40), or of any externally defined content-type, are rejected by an AFTN/AMHS Gateway.

-Delivery reports are discarded by the Message Transfer and Control Unit as described in c) above.
-This is due to the fact that an Message Transfer and Control Unit requests non-delivery-reports, but never delivery-reports when generating AMHS messages.
+Delivery reports are discarded by the Message Transfer and Control Unit.
+This is due to the fact that a Message Transfer and Control Unit requests non-delivery-reports, but never delivery-reports when generating AMHS messages.